hello-robot/stretch_ros2/stretch_moveit_config/rviz_demo.md

 ![edited_int_markers](https://user-images.githubusercontent.com/97639181/181605790-623fef72-ba0b-4448-9240-f9ac0cb7e671.gif)

-4. Now click on the plan button to see the simulated motion of the robot in RViz
+4. Now click on the Plan button to see the simulated motion of the robot in RViz

 ![edited_robot_stow](https://user-images.githubusercontent.com/97639181/181605820-9a5390e6-4a5b-49e6-8eae-b4aaa8e070ed.gif)

-5. Click the execute button to execute the plan on the actual robot.
+5. Before proceeding, ensure that the robot is in an open space without obstalces.
+Click the Execute button to execute the plan on the actual robot.
 Congratulations, you just stowed the robot arm using MoveIt!
 (Alternatively, if you do not want to review the simulated plan, you can click ‘Plan and Execute’ to execute the planned trajectory directly)

 ![edited_plan_execute](https://user-images.githubusercontent.com/97639181/181605939-12160e3a-15c7-40c8-99db-71ef643ff7a6.gif)